cmer/gigabyte-z390-aorus-master-hackintosh/STEP_BY_STEP.md

 # Step by Step Instructions Hackintoshing

-These are step by step instructions for a Vanilla install of MacOS Mojave on a Gigabyte Aorus Master Z390 with an Intel i9 9900k CPU.
+These are step by step instructions for a Vanilla install of MacOS Mojave/Catalina on a Gigabyte Aorus Master Z390 with an Intel i9 9900k CPU.

-As of May 21, 2019, this guide assumes that you are installing Mojave 10.14.5.
+This guide assumes that you are installing Mojave 10.14.5 or over, or Catalina.

 ## Setup UEFI/BIOS